Health and Safety Risk Assessment for Working from Home

 Employees were forced to work remotely, where possible, for long durations of time and it became imperative to include health and safety risk assessments for working from home, as the home environment, much like any other, also presents its own unique hazards and risks.

 Health and Safety Implications of working from home

-The Occupational Health and Safety Act, 85 of 1993, requires that employers provide and maintain a work environment which is safe and without risk to the health of employees, as far as it is reasonably practicable.
+The Occupational Health and Safety Act 85 of 1993, requires that employers provide and maintain a work environment which is safe and without risk to employee health and safety, as far as it is reasonably practicable.

 The workplace can be classified as anywhere where a person performs work in the course of their employment and the duties of the employer under OHSA extends to anywhere that the employer performs work for their employer, even at home.

 However, understandably, it is not always reasonably practicable for employers to provide employees with the same working conditions that they would typically enjoy at the premises of the employer.

 Nevertheless, employers must identify the hazards and risks that may arise in the employee’s remote working environment and determine how much these risks or hazards can be removed or mitigated.